Home » Stallion Times Trains 40 Journalists, CSOs on Tracking Constituency Projects in Kogi

 He commended Stallion Times Media Services for the constant support in training members of the union and other journalists in the state.

-“This training will indeed empower more journalists to track not just constituency projects, but other any project that is contained in the state’s budget.”
+“This training will indeed empower more journalists to track not just constituency projects, but any project that is contained in the state’s budget.”

 He then urged the participants to hit the ground and track abandoned projects in various constituencies for the public interest.